 - Therefore, if determinism is true, no one acts of her own free will (I).

 Call this simplified argument the Source Incompatibilist Argument.
 It is important to see that the demand for alternative possibilities as illustrated on the Garden of Forking Paths Model is not (at least not obviously) relevant to this incompatibilist argument.
 Suppose, as the Garden of Forking Paths Model suggests, that a putatively freely willing agent had access to the relevant sort of alternative possibilities.
 According to the Source Incompatibilist Argument, a further condition is that she must have been the ultimate source of her freely willed actions.
 Furthermore, even if, for some reason, agency of the sort indicated by the Garden of Forking Paths model were not necessary for free will, the Source Incompatibilist Argument would carry independent force.
 Hence, grant for the sake of argument that it is possible for an agent to act of her own free will without the relevant sort of alternative possibilities.
-According to the Source Incompatibilist Argument, for an agent to take the particular path that she takes and in doing so act of her own free will, she has to be the ultimate source of that path.
+According to the Source Incompatibilist Argument, for an agent to take the particular path that she takes and in doing so act of her own free will, she has to be the ultimate source of her decision to take that path.
 If determinism is true, then, while it might appear to an agent that she plays a role in the production of her action, her contribution to the subsequent action is not significant in the way required for her to act of her own free will.
 Why is it not significant?
-What explains why she acts need make no reference to her.
+What ultimately explains why she acts need make no reference to her.

 In assessing compatibilist theories and arguments, it is useful to consider what sort of model of control they rely upon—Garden of Forking Paths or Source—and how they stack up against both the Classical Incompatibilist Argument and the Source Incompatibilist Argument.
 As for the Classical Incompatibilist Argument, some compatibilists have responded to this argument by denying the truth of the second premise: If determinism is true, no one can do otherwise than one actually does.
 By doing so, these compatibilists embrace a Garden of Forking Paths model of control.
 They maintain that determinism is not a threat to it.
 (For example, see sections 3.3, 5.1, and 5.4.)
 Others have instead resisted the first premise: If a person acts of her own free will, then she could have done otherwise.
 These compatibilists proceed by rejecting the Garden of Forking Paths model altogether.
-(See sections 4.2, 5.2, 5.3, 5.5, and 5.6.)
+(See sections 4.2, 5.2, 5.4, and 5.5.)
 They instead attempt to make do with a Source model of control.
 What, then, of the Source Incompatibilist Argument?
 No compatibilist, it seems, can deny the truth of the second premise of the Source Incompatibilist Argument: If determinism is true, no one is the ultimate source of her actions.
-Given the definition of ultimacy (as given in 2.2 above), the second premise amounts to an analytic truth.
+Given the definition of ultimacy (as given in section 2.2 above), the second premise appears to be an analytic truth.
 Thus, all compatibilists must respond to the argument by arguing against the truth of the first premise: A person acts of her own free will only if she is its ultimate source.
 [Perhaps there is some room for compatibilists to resist the second premise instead of the first by offering a positive account of being an ultimate source of one's action (e.g., McKenna, 2008).
-Naturally, such an account would have to be shown to be consistent with determinism, and so it would not rely upon the definition of ultimacy offered above (in 2.2).
+Naturally, such an account would have to be shown to be consistent with determinism, and so it would not rely upon the definition of ultimacy offered above (in section 2.2).
 But few compatibilists have pursued this option, and so it will not be explored further in this entry.]

 Let us turn now from incompatibilism's plausible concerns to compatibilism itself.